vinicius121/digital-cv/index.md

 ## 🏫 Education and Training

+**PhD in Electronic and Computer Engineering** @ [Universidade do Minho](https://www.uminho.pt/PT/) _(Set 2017 - Jun 2023)_ <br>
+Researcher in the areas of Social Robots and Affective Computing.
+Development and application of interactive and assistive technologies to support and promote new adaptive teaching/learning approaches for children with ASD.
+<br><br>

 **Integrated Master Degree in Industrial Electronics and Computers Engineering** @ [Universidade do Minho](https://www.uminho.pt/PT/) _(Set 2011 - Jul 2016)_ <br>
 Researcher in the areas of Social Robots and Affective Computing.
   - Power Electronics